Hex404Code/AnyDesk_Reset/README.md

-# AnyDesk ID Generator Script
+# AnyDesk ID Reset Script

 This is a batch script for generating a new AnyDesk ID by disabling and resetting settings associated with AnyDesk, and then restarting it.